 - Equipment used in the provision of pharmacy services.

 - Facilities for storage, safekeeping and handling of therapeutic products.

 - Professional references or resources, such as Martindale, British National Formulary etc.

 - System for maintenance of records, procedures and other documentation relating to the supply of specified health products.

 Licensing of new outlets in chain pharmacies

-Under this scheme, a retail pharmacy licence can be issued to the new outlet before an onsite audit is conducted, provided this new outlet adopts a similar pharmacy operation as the other licensed retail pharmacy outlets.
+Under this scheme, a pharmacy licence can be issued to the new outlet before an onsite audit is conducted, provided this new outlet adopts a similar pharmacy operation as the pharmacy chain's other licensed retail pharmacy outlets.
 However, a new outlet which intends to provide additional services or activities such as compounding, medication delivery services, telepharmacy services and supply through any special mode will not be eligible for this scheme.